 Public Health Emergency - Leading a Nation Prepared

-Stockpile management includes:
+SNS management includes:

-The stockpile participates in the Federal Shelf Life Extension Program (for federal stockpiles) which is managed by the Department of Defense and the FDA.
+Federal Shelf Life Extension Program (for federal stockpiles) which is managed by the Department of Defense and the FDA.
 Once the FDA conducts stability testing and determines that products are stable and safe for continued use, the program will extend the use-by dates of pharmaceuticals beyond their original expiration dates.
 Testing typically provides an added 12 to 24 months of extended shelf life.
 More testing can lead to even longer extensions.
 Products that fail FDA testing are removed from stockpile inventory.

 Participation in the Shelf Life Extension Program requires: